lospoy/bjj-focus-v2/.github/ISSUE_TEMPLATE/enhacement-from-dev-team.md

 ---
-name: Enhacement from dev team
+name: Enhancement from dev team
 about: Quickly creating new enhacement issue
 title: ''
 labels: enhancement